Download this lesson plan, including handouts, in pdf format.

 - How does JFK respond to these concerns?
 (Vietnam must not fall under Communist control.
 If South Vietnam becomes Communist the whole region may be lost to the Communists--which would ultimately threaten our country).

 - Put students in pairs.
-Using these documents as the basis for a script, have students create an imaginary phone conversation between the President and Mrs. Pendergrass in which she raises the questions she poses in her letter and he responds.
+Using these documents as the basis for a script, have students create a phone conversation between the President and Mrs. Pendergrass in which she raises the questions she poses in her letter and he responds.

 - Have each pair of students perform these skits for the class.